 Pay as much as you in one of the following ways above every month with all the extra money you might receive from sources like overtime work, tax refund, reducing expenses, selling of property or material possessions or inheritance.

 This is the most common solution and that’s because it’s effective by force.
 My major problem with killing the card is the outright removal of temptation but not so much the aid in producing a long-term cure.
 Fighting credit card addiction is as stubborn as fighting the yo-yo diet because every time the credit card is used – neurological senses fire off happy chemicals in the brain.
-These chemicals are responsible for the addiction.
+These chemicals are responsible for addiction.
 The cause is very similar to any other addiction be it food, drugs or cigarettes.

 When it comes time to purchase groceries, gas, and everything else, use cash.
-It will not trigger the happy chemicals to go off.
+It will not trigger happy chemicals to go off.
 Cash might even trigger the pain receptors in the brain because handing out tangible cash is more painful than swiping a card.
 The money you see and feel is in front of you, leaving your hands.
 Plastic doesn’t have the same effect.
 When you feel pain with cash, you’re less likely to behave that way again in the future.

 The credit cards need to be put away (try freezing them in ice and store it in the freezer) but credit card accounts should not be canceled or closed because closing credit history is detrimental to your overall credit score.

 3. Make a Budget & Get Addicted